Avicii786/Modern-App-Api-Dev/README.md

 Define and document the REST API using OpenAPI specifications.

-## Module IV: Android and iOS Mobile Apps, UI/UX Design, Design Patterns, and Innovation
+## Module IV: Android and iOS Mobile Apps, UI/UX Design, Design Patterns, and Innovation for Startups

-### Part 1: Buiding Hybrid Android and iOS Apps
+### Part I: Buiding Hybrid Android and iOS Apps

 [7 Reasons React Native is Going to Be BIG in 2021](https://shift.infinite.red/7-reasons-react-native-is-going-to-be-big-in-2021-4b08c771788e)